 As a result of these circumstances, paired with a variety of competitive advantages, Amazon currently controls over a third of the market, which is nearly double that of its closest competitor.

 However, despite its significant lead in market share, its two most significant competitors, Microsoft and Google, are quickly making strides in terms of product development and customer acquisition.
 In particular, mobile applications and edge computing are areas where these companies are beginning to eat into AWS’s market share.

-Microsoft Azure is among the top cloud providers as the second-largest cloud service provider in the world, just behind Amazon Web Services (AWS).
-However, as seen in the graphic below, Azure is slowly and steadily catching up due to its cost-effectiveness as a top cloud provider.
+Microsoft Azure is among the top cloud service providers as the second-largest cloud service provider in the world, just behind Amazon Web Services (AWS).

 Due to its strong reputation as a large technology company and advanced security, many large businesses and corporations looking for a public cloud provider choose Azure’s cloud platform.
 According to Microsoft, “95% of Fortune 500 companies trust their businesses on Azure.”